HassanSj/HassanSj/README.md

 ### Hey there 👋
 <a  href="https://www.linkedin.com/in/hassan-s-881607224/">
 <img  align="right"  alt="Hassan LinkedIN"  width="22px"  src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg"  />
 </a>

-hi, i'm Hassan Sajjad, a motivated and personable Software Engineer graduated from Fauji Foundation University Islamabad.
+Hi ,I'm Hassan Sajjad, a motivated and personable Software Engineer graduated from Fauji Foundation University Islamabad.

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.